PolarCookie/PolarGuides/README.md

 Auberdine added for lvl 19-20
 Cracking Maury's Foot and Mai'Zoth added.
 Desolace has been replaced by Arathi Highlands.
+Removed Foreman Razelcraz questline, not worth the hassle of stepping into horde territory, hellfire slightly reorganized because of this.
+Removed Withered Basidium, to much grind.

 ## Tips
 Warlocks learn voidwalker at lvl 15